Enough is Enough

 Technical intelligence (TI) is a set of theories, methodologies, processes, architectures, and technologies that transform raw data into meaningful and useful information for technical purpose.

 This article is about using BI tools, for our own technical needs.
-There is not reason why BI practices are not relevant for analyzing technical data.
+There is no reason why BI practices are not relevant for analyzing technical data.

-With this hacker mind, lets see how we can play with other's tools for our own purpose.
+With this hacker mind, let's see how we can play with other's tools for our own purposes.

 This journey is about manipulation of information for developers by developers.